 The park is named in honor of Alberto Manuel Brenes, who was born in San Ramon.
 He was a biologist, botanist, taxonomist and Costa Rican artist.

-You can do a circle around the park, and if you pay attention to the ground, you’ll notice a yellow line.
-In every corner, the line has a square with dots that are used for the blind population of San Ramon.
+You can do a circle around the park, and if you pay attention to the ground, you’ll notice a yellow line. the line has a square with dots that are used for the blind population of San Ramon.

 Stop 2: The church